-This is an Employee record which shows us all the information needed about an employee, we might want to hire a new employee or we might want search, delete or update information about him or her.
-So it's so useful and saves time.
-This employee application form displays for us all the information we need to know about the person.
+This is a Employee record which show us all the information needed about an employee, we might want to hire a new employee or we might want search, delete or update information about him or her .so it's so useful and saves time.
+This employee application form display us all the information we need to know about the person.